svaponi/code-challenge-load-handler/README.md

-# code-challenge-load-handler
+# Code Challenge Load Handler

 ## Scenario

-There are 3 components:
+The system consists of three components:

-- a producer (`com.akelius.codechallengeloadhandler.Exercise.Producer`) of price updates for stocks.
-This component generates constant price updates.
-The producer should not block, every price update has to consumed as quickly as possible.
+- **Producer** (`com.akelius.codechallengeloadhandler.Exercise.Producer`): This component generates continuous price updates for stocks.
+It should operate without blocking, ensuring that each price update is consumed as quickly as possible.

-- a consumer (`com.akelius.codechallengeloadhandler.Exercise.Consumer`) of price updates for stocks.
-This component processes the price updates. **The consumer is representing a legacy system that cannot consumer more than a certain number of price updates per second**.
+- **Consumer** (`com.akelius.codechallengeloadhandler.Exercise.Consumer`): This component processes the price updates.
+  **It represents a legacy system that can handle only a limited number of price updates per second**.

-- a load handler (`com.akelius.codechallengeloadhandler.Exercise.LoadHandler`) to handle the traffic.
-This component receives the price updates from the producer and pass them to the consumer.
-In the current implementation the load handler is just passing on the update to a consumer.
-This should be changed.
+- **Load Handler** (`com.akelius.codechallengeloadhandler.Exercise.LoadHandler`): This component manages the flow of traffic between the producer and the consumer.
+Currently, it merely forwards the updates from the producer to the consumer.
+This behavior needs to be modified.

 ## Task

-The task of this exercise is to update the `LoadHandler` to limit the updates per second to the consumer to a certain given number (`MAX_PRICE_UPDATES`).
+Your task is to update the `LoadHandler` to enforce a rate limit on the number of updates sent to the consumer, restricting it to a specified maximum (`MAX_PRICE_UPDATES` per second).

-If a price update will be sent to the consumer, it has to be the most recent price.

-It is allowed to drop price updates.
+When sending updates to the consumer, ensure that only the most recent updates are considered.
+It is permissible to drop price updates if necessary.

+### Extra Bonus Point

+As an extra bonus point, implement a mechanism that:

+1. Ensures the distribution of updates among different stocks is as equal as possible, even when older updates are included.
+2. If the update rate permits, sends older updates to maximize the detail of price variations.

+This means balancing the number of updates per stock to maintain a fair representation of price variations while also allowing older updates to provide more detailed price information if the system’s update rate allows it.